bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 ## BES Action

-Each action may have several properties that can be examined using these Inspectors.
+Each action might have several properties that can be examined using these Inspectors.
 You can iterate over the actions to create lists.

 Click [here](/relevance/reference/bes-action.html) to access the page describing these inspectors.